A community relationships primer for exploration

 01. Only make promises you can keep.

-1. Avoid putting yourself in situations that require impulsive answers
+- Avoid putting yourself in situations that require impulsive answers.

-2. Think about the words you'll use before you open your mouth
+- Think about the words you'll use before you open your mouth.

-3. Only give answers you are certain about; and
+- Only give answers you are certain about (and have a mandate to give).

 02. Actively build relations with the locals.

-Maintaining open, regular, and ongoing contact with communities signals your respect for people’s ideas, trust that communities will constructively engage with you in problem solving and concern for how your company’s actions affect local people’s lives.
-This does not mean that you must accept every idea the community puts forward, rather it is about having an open, vigorous, and honest exchange and each party following through on commitments made.
+Maintaining open, regular, and ongoing contact with communities signals your respect for people’s ideas, trust that communities will engage constructively with you in problem solving and, your concern for how your company’s actions affect local people’s lives.
+This does not mean that you have to accept every idea the community puts forward, rather it is about having an open, vigorous, and honest exchange and each party following through on commitments made.

 03. Respond to questions and concerns.

 Communities in most places say that one aspect of establishing good relations with a company has to do with seeing real people.
-When managers and company staff are seen around town, are at ease walking through villages and along streets, drop into the local drinking spot and have a chat or stop to talk and ask about how things are going, their actions are translated as being neighbourly, respectful and trusting and community members view them favourably.
+When company staff, managers and visiting executives are seen around town, are at ease walking through villages and along streets, drop into the local drinking spot and have a chat or stop to talk and ask about how things are going, their actions are translated as being neighbourly, respectful and trusting.

 05. Learn and follow local protocols.